Public Information Requests

 - Date stamp the request upon receipt.

-- Upon receipt, forward the request to the HCC Public Information Coordinator by electronic mail at email@example.com or by facsimile at (713) 718-7585.
+- Upon receipt, forward the request to the Office of General Counsel Records Request by email at firstname.lastname@example.org.
 Please do not send public information request through interoffice mail.
 Also note whether your department has documents that are responsive to the request.

-- Provide copies (not originals) of the responsive documents to the Public Information Coordinator by the established deadline.
-Please note that requests to review or receive copies of documents must be approved by the HCC General Counsel or designee.
+- Provide copies (not originals) of the responsive documents to email@example.com by the established deadline.
+Please note that requests to review or receive copies of documents must be processed by the Office of General Counsel Records Request area.